micmejia/bible-dump/NKJV/1 Corinthians/1 Cor 9.md

 Am I not an apostle?
 Am I not free?
 Have I not seen Jesus Christ our Lord?
 Are you not my work in the Lord?

 ###### 2
 If I am not an apostle to others, yet doubtless I am to you.
-For you are the [^a]seal of my apostleship in the Lord.
+For you are the seal of my apostleship in the Lord.

 ###### 3
 My defense to those who examine me is this:

 ###### 4
-Do we have no [^b]right to eat and drink?
+Do we have no right to eat and drink?

 ###### 5
-Do we have no right to take along [^c]a believing wife, as _do_ also the other apostles, the brothers of the Lord, and Cephas?
+Do we have no right to take along a believing wife, as _do_ also the other apostles, the brothers of the Lord, and Cephas?

 ###### 6
 Or _is it_ only Barnabas and I _who_ have no right to refrain from working?